Maternal mental health

-To support maternal and child health (MCH) nurses to conduct screening and counseling for perinatal depression, PATH has co-created and piloted, first in Mozambique and later in Ethiopia, a protocol for management of perinatal depression.
-The protocol was designed to follow a three-part structure used in the tools for integrated management of childhood illnesses, namely, “Observe and ask,” “Classify,” and “Treat.”
-The first two questions of Patient Health Questionnaire (PHQ-2) were used for screening, and pictorial tools adapted from Thinking Healthy program (WHO, 2015) were used for initial counseling.
+To support maternal and child health (MCH) nurses in conduct ing screening and counseling for perinatal depression, PATH has co-created and piloted, first in Mozambique and later in Ethiopia, a protocol for management of perinatal depression.
+The protocol was designed to follow a three-part structure used in the tools for integrated management of childhood illnesses, namely, “Observe and Ask,” “Classify,” and “Treat.”
+The first two questions of the Patient Health Questionnaire (PHQ-2) were used for screening, and pictorial tools adapted from the Thinking Healthy program (WHO, 2015) were used for initial counseling.

-Assessments from Mozambique and Ethiopia suggest that MCH nurses find perinatal depression screening and counseling to be within their mandate and feasible.
+Assessments from Mozambique and Ethiopia suggest that MCH nurses find perinatal depression screening and counseling to be feasible and within their mandate.
 Between 60% and 80% of antenatal and postnatal (ANC and PNC) clients receive screening.
 At the same time, detection rates are still low and may be affected by overall uptake and quality of ANC and PNC services.

 In Mozambique, the protocol for perinatal depression management was integrated into national postnatal consultation guidelines in 2023.